tweag/topiary/docs/book/src/cli/usage/index.md

 Usage: topiary [OPTIONS] <COMMAND>

 Commands:
   format         Format inputs
-  visualise   Visualise the input's Tree-sitter parse tree config      Print the current configuration prefetch    Prefetch languages in the configuration coverage    Checks how much of the tree-sitter query is used completion  Generate shell completion script help        Print this message or the help of the given subcommand(s)
+  visualise      Visualise the input's Tree-sitter parse tree config         Print the current configuration prefetch       Prefetch languages in the configuration coverage       Checks how much of the tree-sitter query is used check-grammar  Verifies if a given file is parseable by a given grammar completion     Generate shell completion script help           Print this message or the help of the given subcommand(s)

 Options:
   -C, --configuration <CONFIGURATION>  Configuration file [env: TOPIARY_CONFIG_FILE]